-Later in the yarn Brad's mute grown son's liability becomes an asset.
-He has a fast draw that is actually seen, faster then most others in all past western adventures.
-His quickness is logical.
+Later in the western adventure Brad's young mute son's draw, and marksmenship is better than most others in past western adventures.
+His abilities are logical.
 The mute can't speak, so his senses of sight, and touch are sharper.
-His father also has the son realize the importance of awareness, so all of his senses become stronger.
-When evil men in the untamed town of Shrike confront Sam he can’t speak, so all of his attention is on their body movements, and attitudes.
-Also, audiences will be taken in when they see how his father teaches Sam unusual fighting, and the use of weapons.
+His father also has the son realize the importance of awareness, then more of his senses become stronger.
+When evil men in the untamed town of Shrike confront Sam he can’t speak, so all of his attention is on their body movements, and cruel attitudes.
+Audiences will be taken in when they see how his father teaches Sam unusual bone breaking fighting, and how to use weapons to kill.

 The weatern adventure becomes a tale of constant intensity.
 The violence surprises the veiwers, and anticipation is always present.
 The tight wire does not give.
 When Brad goes west on the dangerous Oregon Trail.
 He meets his wife to be.
 Soon her father dies of cholera.
-As Ann and Brad walk from the grave, she says,"You love someone, when they pass away, you believe you didn't say, you loved them enough."
+As Ann and Brad walk away from the grave, she says,"You love someone, when they pass away, you realize you didn't say, you loved them enough."

 Sam's personality falls between his parents.
 Brad gives instant justice.
-He has killed, but still has a layer of compassion, that he learned from a dying child.
+He is a justifiable killer, but still has a layer of compassion, that he learned from a dying child.
 Ann is a believer.
-During one of Sam's low moods she said, "I know what you're thinking, why did the Lord take from you?
-Maybe he wants to see what you do, before he showers all his blessin."
-Sam communicates, and then smiles.
-Ann laughs.
-"Yes, like the town's bank, you put in before you can take out.
+During one of Sam's low moods she said, "I know what you're thinking, why did the LORD deny you?
+Maybe he's taking you through deep waters because your foes won't know how to swim."

 Big school yard bullies pick fights with the mute, and some low life townsfolk humiliate him.
 All give Sam a natural inner streak of hate.
-When Brad becomes aware of Sam's burden he teaches the violence he mastered to his mute son, he says, "I'm going to teach you how to handle cowardly bully boys, and how to kill a man, if he has it coming.
+When Brad becomes aware of Sam's burden he teaches the violence he mastered to his mute son.
+He says, "I'm going to teach you how to handle cowardly bully boys, and how to kill a man, if he has it coming.
 It won't be a like a card game, If you know a man is set on killing you cheat.
 Draw and kill the bastard."
 An instant look of wanting to learn appears in Sam's eyes like magic.
-As Sam's ability to shoot and fight become stronger his personality changes each day.
+As Sam's ability to shoot and fight became stronger his personality changes each day.
 Brad constantly works on Sam's physical and mental hablts.
 "Habit suceeds when your thinking fails."
 Brad once said to Sam, "Don't ever think you can't be the best.
 That's like being a bird kept in a cage, you'll never fly."
-Sam becomes more like his father.
+Sam becomes more like his father daily.

 Sam's loneliness ends when he meets, Marianna Martinez.
 These young ones need each other.
 Today's youth will relate to their troubles.
 Love has tenderness, but it should not include fear.

-Brad didn't intend to live in a town like Shrike, California.
-Gold failures and, killers enjoy getting a man helpless, and then use a knife to learn where his gold was discovered.
-Harsh and ignorant men that think they are the best with their fists, and guns live, and travel through the dangerous town of Shrike.
+Brad didn't intend to live in a hell hole town like Shrike, California gold failures, and killers enjoy getting a man helpless, and then use a knife to learn where his gold was discovered.
+Harsh and ignorant men that think they are the best with their fists, and guns live, and travel through the wild town of Shrike.
 At this point in the yarn viewers see the results of Sam's violent learning.
-At his best he kills Mr. Bell's favorite son, in self-defense.
+Close to his best he kills Mr. Bell's favorite son, in self-defense.

 There is not a musical score.
 The blend of the Sam's silence, and natural sounds, makes up for Sam's silence.
-The blend keeps the story moving fast and tight.
+The blend keeps the story moving fast, and tight.
 The audience has one more element to think about.
-Is a sound an indication that something will happen, or meaningless?
-The blend gives a director another element to keep the viewers from thinking ahead.
+Is a sound an indication that something will happen, or is it meaningless?
+The blend creates another element to keep the viewers from thinking ahead.
 What will come first, distraction or action.

-This low budget, yet classic film will show how silence really is golden when mingled with natural sounds.
-This believable adventure won't let go of viewers at all ages.
-Tears, fights, death, love, and little known historical moments justifies the purpose of a tight wire.
+This low budget, yet classic film shows how silence really is golden when mingled with natural sounds.
+This believable adventure will capture viewers attention at all ages.
+Tears, fights, death, love, and little known historical moments, adds to the tight wire.

 The unforgettable ending, that might never have been seen in previous films, will stay in the minds of viewers for months.
-The directors artistic freedom is never ending.
+The director's artistic freedom is never ending.
 Actors will give their big toe to play the unyielding mute, or the tenacious father.
 The film is also character driven.
 Actually the reaction to sounds, truth, and the town of Shrike's unusual uniqueness, adds to the town's characters.Truth clings to the tight wire of the story.
 This adventure is alive!